-Academic Year: 2020/2021
+Academic Year: 2021/2022

 Identification and characteristics of the course Code 5000 07 ECTS Credits 6 Course title (English) INTRODUCTION TO STATISTICS Course title (Spanish) INTRODUCCIÓN A LA ESTADÍSTICA Degree programs Bachelor's Degree in Economics.
 Bachelor's Degree in Business Administration.
 Double Bachelor's Degree in Business Administration and Law.
 Double Bachelor's Degree in Business Administration and Economics.
 Double Bachelor's Degree in Business Administration and Labor Relations and Human Resources.
-Faculty/School Faculty of Economics and Business Administration Semester 2o Course type (compulsory/optional) Compulsory Module Basic training Subject matter Statistics Lecturer/s Name Room E-mail Web page NURIA CORRALES DIOS (FCCEE) 57 nucdios@unex.es JOSÉ MANUEL AUSÍN GÓMEZ (FCCEE) 30 jmausin@unex.es Subject Area Quantitative Methods for Economics and Business Financial Economy and Accounting Department Economics Financial Economy and Accounting Coordinator (Only if there is more than one lecturer) MARCELINO SÁNCHEZ RIVERO
+Faculty/School Faculty of Economics and Business Administration Semester 2o Course type (compulsory/optional) Compulsory Module Basic training Subject matter Statistics Lecturer/s Name Room E-mail Web page NURIA CORRALES DIOS (FCCEE) 57 nucdios@unex.es JOSÉ MÁNUEL AUSÍN GÓMEZ (FCCEE) 30 jmausin@unex.es Subject Area Quantitative Methods for Economics and Business Financial Economy and Accounting Department Economics Financial Economy and Accounting Coordinator (Only if there is more than one lecturer) MARCELINO SÁNCHEZ RIVERO

-Skills
+Competencies\

-- CB1 To demonstrate and understand a basic level of the field knowledge, showing a progress of knowledge from a basic secondary school level to an advanced level, through the study of the most recent research in the field. - CB2 To apply their knowledge to their work in a professional manner.
-Students should possess the skills that are usually demonstrated through presenting arguments and solving problems within their area of study. - CB3 To collect and interpret relevant data (usually within their area of study) to make judgments that include a reflection on relevant social, scientific, or ethical issues. - CB4 To provide information, ideas, problems and solutions to both specialized and non-specialized audiences. - CB5 To develop the necessary learning skills to undertake further studies with a high degree of autonomy. - CG2 To provide rationality to the analysis and description of any aspect of business reality.
+CB1 - To demonstrate and understand a basic level of the field knowledge, showing a progress of knowledge from a basic secondary school level to an advanced level, through the study of the most recent research in the field.

+CB2 - To apply their knowledge to their work in a professional manner.
+Students should possess the skills that are usually demonstrated through presenting arguments and solving problems within their area of study.

+CB3 - To collect and interpret relevant data (usually within their area of study) to make judgments that include a reflection on relevant social, scientific, or ethical issues.

+CB4 - To provide information, ideas, problems and solutions to both specialized and non-specialized audiences.

+CB5 - To develop the necessary learning skills to undertake further studies with a high degree of autonomy.

-^{} The sections referring to skills, course outline, teaching activities, teaching methodology, learning outcomes and assessment methods must conform to those included in the ANECA verified document of the degree program.
+\ The sections concerning competencies, course outline, educational activities, teaching methodology, learning outcomes and assessment methods must conform to those included in the ANECA verified document of the degree program.